RQISL/portfolio-project-5-robert-quinlan/README.md

 Features
 -------------
 * The Art Gallery is a platform dedicated to showcasing and selling fine art paintings.
-The owner, a talented painter herself, operates a studio where she creates her own artwork.
+The owner, a talented painter herself, operates a studio where she creates her artwork.
 In addition to selling her pieces on the website, she also offers her services to customers who are interested in commissioning personalized artwork.
 This includes working with individuals with intellectual disabilities, children, and anyone else who may benefit from her artistic expertise.

 ### Mock-up Responsive Screens as seen attached here: